 HP doesn’t measure up to EVGA but is good enough.

 Their Omen series is very similar to the ASUS ROG in pricing and features, although the ASUS is generally slightly cheaper, losing customer support isn’t worth the slight discount.
 The Omen is slightly configurable on the HP website, not nearly as much as system76 but it is okay.
-One good thing was Windows 10 Pro was an option, if you have to get Windows there is no earthly reason to get the Home version and be even more at the mercy of Microsoft.
-Windows 10 isn’t so bad if you discount the spying, forced updates that seem to be poorly tested (I wait at least 180 days for feature updates, sometimes up to a year), forced reboots.
+One good thing was Windows 10 Pro was an option, if you have to get Windows - and I do not need it but HP doesn’t offer Linux on these despite it looking for very Linux friendly - there is no earthly reason to get the Home version and be even more at the mercy of Microsoft.
+Windows 10 isn’t so bad if you discount the spying, forced updates that seem to be poorly tested (I wait at least 180 days for feature updates, sometimes up to a year), and forced reboots.
 All of which means it is a bad OS.
 Once Cortana is killed in the registry, it improved.
 Sadly, so much configuration has to be done to make Windows usable.
 I can start with an empty hard drive and Linux on a USB stick and have a completely installed - including games and development tools - configured and updated system within 30 minutes with one reboot max.
 Windows take hours and many reboots.

 Sorry, the continued incompetence of Microsoft makes me nerd rage.
-Although, when I was a grad student I was grateful that Microsoft supplied a function in the operating systems APIs to facilitate writing keyloggers and other nefarious functionality, that made my life so much easier as the University’s cybersecurity lab’s Supreme Dark Overlord.
+Although, when I was a grad student I was grateful that Microsoft supplied functions in the operating system APIs to facilitate writing keyloggers and other nefarious functionality, that made my life so much easier as the university’s cybersecurity lab’s Supreme Dark Overlord.
 Sadly, that is not an official title.
 I should have pushed harder to make it happen.

 Now to get to the available options, yes I ramble too much.
 Like I mentioned, Windows 10 Home or Pro.
 The base CPU/GPU is an Intel i7 9750H with an Nvidia 1660 Ti, it is not the gimped Nvidia laptop cards.
 They also offer that CPU with an NVidia 2060, 2070 or 2080 and an Intel i9 9880H with an Nvidia 2080, but that option is an additional $830.
 The base option is perfect for me.
 For memory, it is 16GB or 32 GB of DDR4-2666.